soundaryak2006/Learn/README.md

 # Learn
-This my practice for my exam so that i can learn everything about Git/GitHub
+This my practice for my exam so that i can learn everything about Git/GitHub.
+Author - Lakshmi K